korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

     ## [1] 0

-$ST\_EMPL$ has cells with an empty string.
+ST_EMPL has cells with an empty string.
 Missing data accounts for 10%, removing them would create a significant bias.
-I have two options:
-I can impute the missing values with the mode of observations, or I can assume that the missing values belong to another category which was not indicated in the already existing categories.
+I have two options: I can impute the missing values with the mode of observations, or I can assume that the missing values belong to another category which was not indicated in the already existing categories.
 “Other” might be an important category representing other employment types not indicated in the dataset.
-I make an educated guess and say that missing values belong to “Other”, with the label “O”. $ST\_EMPL$ variable no longer has any missing values.
+I make an educated guess and say that missing values belong to “Other”, with the label “O”.
+ST_EMPL variable no longer has any missing values.

 ### Eliminating Redundant Features